CiscoDevNet/finesse-sample-code/WebexTeamsTeamAnnouncementsSampleGadget/README.md

-# Cisco Finesse - Spark Team Announcements Sample Gadget
+# Cisco Finesse - Webex Teams Team Announcements Sample Gadget
-The Spark team announcements sample gadget demonstrates how to use the messaging capability of [Cisco Spark](https://developer.ciscospark.com) and the power of Finesse gadgets to make team communication easier and effective.
-This gadget leverages the Cisco Spark API’s to easily post News, Notifications and Announcements to other team members (Agents / Supervisors) right from your Finesse Agent / Supervisor desktop.
+The Webex Teams team announcements sample gadget demonstrates how to use the messaging capability of [Cisco Webex Teams](https://developer.webex.com) and the power of Finesse gadgets to make team communication easier and effective.
+This gadget leverages the Cisco Webex Teams API’s to easily post News, Notifications and Announcements to other team members (Agents / Supervisors) right from your Finesse Agent / Supervisor desktop.
 There is step-by-step instructions on how to add this gadget in your Finesse desktop.

 ![Sample Gadget Screenshot](Screenshot.png)

 This sample gadget contains the following files:

-	SparkTeamAnnouncements/
+	WebexTeamsTeamAnnouncements/
         bootstrap/
         images/
             Alert-ToggleOff-02.png
             Alert-ToggleOn-02.png
             Alert-ToggleOn.png
         oauth.html
-		SparkTeamAnnouncements.css
+		WebexTeamsTeamAnnouncements.css
-		SparkTeamAnnouncements.js
+		WebexTeamsTeamAnnouncements.js
-		SparkTeamAnnouncements.xml
+		WebexTeamsTeamAnnouncements.xml
-	SparkTeamAnnouncementSampleGadget.pdf
+	WebexTeamsTeamAnnouncementSampleGadget.pdf

 Download the version of the sample gadget that matches the Finesse version.
 Starting Finesse 11.0(1), sample gadgets will be forward compatible until compatibilty is broken.
 At that time, a new version of the sample gadget will be published with the starting Finesse version number in the filename.

 ## Requirements
 1. Have Finesse system installed and configured.
 2. Verify that you can login an agent into Finesse.
-3. Ensure that you can have a Cisco Spark account and can login.
+3. Ensure that you can have a Cisco Webex Teams account and can login.

 ## Usage
-1. Read the document SparkTeamAnnouncementSampleGadget.pdf for an overview about this sample gadget as well as step-by-step instructions on how to deploy the gadget.
+1. Read the document WebexTeamsTeamAnnouncementSampleGadget.pdf for an overview about this sample gadget as well as step-by-step instructions on how to deploy the gadget.

 ## Additional Information
 ##### Finesse REST API